 SGLV Form 8286A must be completed in order to increase FSGLI coverage.
 The "good health" of the spouse is an issue in being eligible to increase FSGLI coverage.
 The health questions must be answered.

 An election to increase coverage made on SGLV Form 8286A takes effect upon the date the form is received by the Servicemember's unit - if "good health" is not at issue.
 If a determination of "good health" is necessary by the Office of Servicemembers' Group Life Insurance (OSGLI), the coverage does not go into effect until an affirmative decision is made.
 A premium for the new higher coverage is due for the month the unit receives the election, once "good health" is established.

-An election to increase FSGLI coverage applies only to spousal coverage (dependent child coverage is fixed at $10,000).
+An election to increase FSGLI coverage applies only to spouse coverage (dependent child coverage is fixed at $10,000).

 The FSGLI coverage can be increased, after it has been decreased, by the following events:

-After a Servicemember has chosen to have a reduced amount of SGLI coverage and/or FSGLI coverage, a change in duty status* will automatically increase both SGLI and FSGLI coverage back to the maximum level.
+After a Servicemember has chosen to have a reduced amount of SGLI coverage and/or FSGLI coverage, except as provided in note#1 below, a change in duty status* will automatically increase both SGLI and FSGLI coverage back to the maximum level.
 The member is not required to complete SGLV Form 8286 and/or SGLV Form 8286a in this situation.

 Example: A married Ready Reservist has filled out the SGLV 8286A reducing FSGLI coverage to $50,000.
 Upon mobilization, his SGLI coverage automatically increases to $400,000 and his FSGLI automatically increases to the maximum amount, $100,000, effective on the date of mobilization.
 Premium collection begins on the first day of the month of mobilization.